jashandeep-sohi/sealedsecrets-cert-github-publisher/README.md

 # sealedsecrets-cert-github-publisher

-Fetch the latest sealing certificate from the [sealed-secrets](https://github.com/bitnami-labs/sealed-secrets) API server and publish it to a Github repositiory.
+Fetch the latest sealing certificate from a [sealed-secrets](https://github.com/bitnami-labs/sealed-secrets) API server and publish it to a Github repositiory.

 The certificate can then be used by anyone to seal secrets without needing access to